point85/OEE-Designer/README.md

 * Kafka Messaging:  an equipment event message received via a Kafka server
 * Web Socket Messaging:  an equipment event message received via a web socket server
 * Email/Text Messaging:  an equipment event message received via an email server
-* Database Interface Table:  a pre-defined table for inserting OEE events
+* Database Interface Table:  a predefined table for inserting OEE events
 * File Share:  a server hosting OEE event files
 * Modbus: a Modbus master communicating with its slaves.
 * Cron Job: a cron job scheduled to execute at specified points in time